Adoption of the square dance as the official state folk dance of Tennessee does not appear to have had an easy ride.

 APPROVED: April 23, 1980

 Chapter 829 of the Public Acts of 1980 designated the square dance as the official state folk dance stating, “Among the traditions (of our ancestors) that have survived intact is the Square Dance, a uniquely attractive art form that remains a vibrant and entertaining part of Tennessee folklore.”

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.

 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

-[Acts 1980, ch.
-829, § 1.]
+HISTORY: Acts 1980, ch.
+829, § 1.

 A Brief History of Square and Round Dancing: by Herb Egender.

-Square Dancing: The Historical Geography of an American Folk Custom: Richard M. MacKinnon, Allan Hancock College, Santa Maria, California.
+Square Dancing: The Historical Geography of an American Folk Custom: by Richard M. MacKinnon, Allan Hancock College, Santa Maria, California.